Whole vs. Term Life Insurance in 2024: Differences Explained (+What You Need)

 How to Cancel Whole vs. Term Life Insurance

 Why would you want to cancel life insurance and sell your policy?
-Here are the top reasons why someone may want to terminate life insurance coverage:
+The top reasons why someone may want to terminate life insurance coverage are divorce, when couples buy coverage together, or if the policyholder’s financial status changes and they can no longer afford the premium.

 Even if you decide that you no longer need the coverage, you should consult with the intended benefit receiver.
 Ask them if they would like to keep the package and pick up the premium payments.
 This is often a better way to utilize the plan as an investment instead of recouping your money through selling the contract.

-If you have purchased a whole life package and no longer consider it a need, do not terminate the plan immediately.
-There are several other options you can choose depending on why you no longer want this contract:
+If you have a whole life package and no longer consider it a need, do not terminate the plan immediately.
+There are several other options you can choose depending on why you no longer want this contract.
+For instance, if you no longer see the purpose in the contract, you can also consult with your beneficiary if they wish to take over the payments.

-- If you need quick cash, you can actually take out a loan against the policy to a third party loan company.
+However, if you need quick cash, you can actually take out a loan against the policy to a third party loan company.
+And if you’re terminally ill, you can take out an advancement from the death benefit for the time being.

 In general, these alternatives tend to be better than allowing the agreement to simply go to waste.
 You also have the option to sell the contract to the third party policy investor.
 This transaction is called a life settlement.